Nora Daza: Career

 In 1972, she opened Aux Iles Philippines (The Philippine Islands), the first Filipino restaurant in Paris.
 Daza gave her eldest son, Gabriel "Bong" Daza, 22-years-old at the time, full responsibility of Aus Iles Philippines.
 Aus Iles Philippines earned three forks in the Michelin Guide, was declared an outstanding restaurant by the Gault-Millau restaurant guide, and received praise from Le Monde and the International Herald Tribune.
 French Actress Brigitte Bardot and French Philosopher Simone de Beauvoir were a notable regulars.

 In 1975, the Marcos Government asked her to open and run the Maharlika on the ground floor of the Philippine Center, in Manhattan, New York.
 Maharlika was the first Filipino fine-dining restaurant in New York and was named after the pre-colonial Filipino Maharlika martial class of freemen.
-Myra Waldo, author of the Restaurant Guide to New York City and Vicinity, and then food and travel editor of WCBS (AM) radio, claimed Maharlika to be one of the top restaurants in New York City.
+Myra Waldo, author of the Restaurant Guide to New York City and Vicinity, and then food and travel editor of WCBS (AM) radio, described Maharlika as among the top restaurants in the city.

 Daza's pioneering of haute Filipino cuisine in New York and Paris, and bringing Parisian cuisine to Manila led some to dub her the "Philippines' first culinary ambassador."
 In the sixties and seventies, Daza would bring some of the world's top chefs to the Philippines including Paul Bocuse and Gaston LeNôtre.

 Daza was elected vice president of the Philippine Association of Nutrition, secretary of the Hotel and Restaurant Association of the Philippines, adviser-admiral of the Homemakers Club, director of Hotel and Tourist Industries of the Philippines, and president of Philippine Home Economists in Business.